NethServer/docs/administrator-manual/en/webtop5.rst

 .. image:: _static/webtop-cf4.png

-When creating custom fields it may be very convenient to clone an already existing one, in order to build a field which is similar to the previous one, by using the **Clone** button:
+Using the **Clone** button you can copy the custom field to create a similar one:

 .. image:: _static/webtop-cf5.png

 .. note::
     With the **FREE version**, installed by default, it is possible to create up to a **maximum of 3 custom fields** for each different module (3 in Address Book + 3 in Calendar + 3 in Activities).
 To remove this limit it is necessary to upgrade to the **PREMIUM version** by purchasing a dedicated license.
-    To purchase a PREMIUM license it is necessary to open a support ticket with our HelpDesk.
+    To eliminate this limit it is necessary to switch to the PREMIUM version by purchasing a dedicated license on our `NethShop <https://nethshop.nethesis.it/product/campi-custom-webtop/>`_

 Searches on custom fields
 -------------------------